Best Online Master’s in Psychology Degree Programs

 What are the cheapest online master’s psychology programs?

 Cost weighs heavily on the minds of many prospective degree seekers, and for good reason.
 Higher education is a significant investment.
 Fortunately, affordable online master’s degrees in psychology are out there.
-We’ve listed the tuition rate for three schools to give you a better idea of how affordable this degree can be.
-For a list of the cheapest accredited programs, view our ranking of the most affordable online psychology master’s degrees.
+There are also programs that offer financial aid either through grants, scholarships, or FAFSA.

 However, while cost is a major factor to consider during the college decision process, it shouldn’t be the only one.
 When looking at schools, don’t forget to research program reputation, graduation rates, percentage of alumni working in the discipline, and other attributes to better inform your selection.